vain0x/milone-lang/docs/refs/syntax.md

 There are also expressions that start with keyword.

-If expression consists of a condition expression, then clause and optional else clause.
+An `if` expression consists of `if` keyword, a condition expression, then clause and an optional else clause.
 Subexpressions must be inside of the `if` keyword.
-If `else` clause is another if expression, its layout is based on the first `if` keyword.
+If `else` clause is another `if` expression, its layout is based on the first `if` keyword.

     if_expr = 'if' cond:expr 'then' body:block ('else' alt:(if_expr | block))?

-Match expression consists of a condition expression and *arms*.
+A match expression consists of `match` keyword, a condition expression and 1+ *arms*.
-Arm starts with a pipe `|` except for the first one.
+An arm starts with a pipe `|` except for the first one and contains a pattern, optional guard expression and a body expression.
 Subexpressions must be inside of the `match` keyword.

-    arm = pat (when guard:expr)? '->' block
+    arm = pat (when guard:expr)? '->' body:block

     match_expr =
         'match' cond:expr 'with'
         '|'? arm
         ('|' arm)*

-Function expression (a.k.a. closure, lambda.)
+A function expression (a.k.a. closure or lambda) consists of a `fun` keyword, 1+ list of parameter patterns, `->` and a body expression.
-Parameter patterns and body expression must be inside of the `fun` keyword.
+Parameter patterns and the body must be inside of the `fun` keyword.

     fun_expr = 'fun' pat+ -> block

-Let expression have two form: let-val and let-fun.
+Let expressions have two categories: let-val and let-fun.
 `in` keyword can be omit by putting `next` on the same column as the `let` keyword.

     let_val_expr = 'let' pat '=' init:block 'in' next:block